 - 2 tablespoons fresh lemon juice

-- 1½ to 2 lbs boneless, skinless chicken breast or thighs, cut into large bite-sized pieces
+- 2 lbs boneless, skinless chicken breasts cut into large bite-sized pieces

 - 2 teaspoons fresh lemon juice

 - 2 teaspoons hot sauce more or less to taste

 - 14.5 oz can diced tomatoes with juices

 - ½ cup tomato paste

 - ½ cup golden raisins sultanas

 - ¼ cup chopped fresh cilantro plus more for garnish if desired (optional)

 - Prepared basmati rice or prepared cauliflower rice

 - For the spice mix, combine all ingredients in a small bowl.